 Pebblebee Tag | Disable a Pebblebee Tag |

-- You may be able to work with your local police force to learn more about the tracker that you've found.
-To support an investigation, the police may ask you for the tracker, the device’s identifier or other information.
+- You may be able to work with local law enforcement to learn more about the tracker that you've found.
+To support an investigation, the police may ask you for the tracker, the device's identifier or other information.

 If you can’t find the device, it may still be near you or on your belongings.